Layr-Labs/eigenlayer-contracts/docs/multichain/source/CrossChainRegistry.md

 *Effects*:
 * Removes the `operatorTableCalculator` mapping for the `operatorSet`
 * Removes the `operatorSetConfig` mapping for the `operatorSet`
-* Removes all transport destinations for the `operatorSet`
 * Removes the `operatorSet` from `_activeGenerationReservations`
 * Emits an `OperatorTableCalculatorRemoved` event
 * Emits an `OperatorSetConfigRemoved` event
-* Emits a `TransportDestinationsRemoved` event
 * Emits a `GenerationReservationRemoved` event

 *Requirements*: